 Sindy: I don’t think I have ever seen anything so beautiful walking through the Palm house in Poland of the Książ Castle.
 Witnessing how preserved the plants were and how caring they are with each plant species from all over the world.
 The architecture they used around the green houses including the outdoor pieces all along the garden’s walkway were just as beautiful all around.
 What I found most attractive about this garden was the loving expression it was made with.
 Knowing a young prince built it all for his loving wife, Princess Daisy, made me fall head over heels for a breathtaking place like this one.
 My favorite part was walking into this palm house and seeing how much love and care the people have for this place.

-As a visitor to the Czech Republic, one notices the homogenous agricultural areas and the apartment buildings scattered throughout the landscape.
-These fields and structures are remnants of the Communist regime that was present in Czechoslovakia pre-1989.
-The freedom and democracy of the Czech Republic is relatively new considering the occupation of the Communist Regime, and so this lends itself to the people being welcoming and homely, but also exhibiting some reservations with interacting with people outside of their immediate social circles.
+As a visitor to the Czech Republic, one notices the cookie-cutter agricultural areas and the apartment buildings scattered throughout the landscape.
+These fields and structures are remnants of the Communist regime in Czechoslovakia pre-1989.
+The freedom and democracy of the Czech Republic is relatively new considering the occupation of the Communist Regime, and so this lends itself to the people being welcoming, but also exhibiting some reservations with interacting with people outside of their immediate social circles.

-Laid out in a very linear fashion, The Museum of Communism provides a historical and true-to-life view of numerous aspects of life in Communist-era Czechoslovakia from start to finish, such as daily life, politics, history, sports, economics, education, art, media propaganda, the People’s Militia, the army, the police (including the secret police, the StB “state security”) and censorship.
+Laid out in a very linear fashion, The Museum of Communism provides a historical and true-to-life view of numerous aspects of life in Communist-era Czechoslovakia, such as daily life, politics, history, sports, economics, education, art, media, propaganda, the People’s Militia, the army, the police (including the secret police, the StB “state security”) and censorship.
 It also highlights various institutes of repression including courts, show trials, and political labor camps present during the Stalinist era.

 In particular, this museum focused on the totalitarian regime that ruled the country from the February Coup d’état in 1948 until the Velvet Revolution in 1989.

-The knowledge one gains through experiencing this museum has the potential to make someone view their stay in this country through a different lens.
-You literally couldn’t come to this country, let alone leave it, 30 some years ago…unless you wanted to wade through landmines, dodge automatic-firing weapons, and sneak by 230-plus guard towers along the border of the country.
+The knowledge gained through experiencing this museum has the potential to make someone view their stay in this country through a different lens.
+You literally couldn’t come to this country, let alone leave it, at some point…unless you wanted to wade through landmines, dodge automatic-firing weapons, and sneak by 230-plus guard towers along the border of the country.
 It’s a privilege to be here today, and this museum drives home that privilege.